jcast046/Bully_Block_Project/README.md

 - To start the backend server:
   - Before starting the backend, ensure that the AI dependencies, Node.js and npm are installed.

-  - In addition A .env file is required for environment variables.
+  - In addition a .env file is required for environment variables.
 It should follow this format:
       - JWT_SECRET=BullyBlockKey
       - PORT=3001
       - USE_HTTPS=false